 The idea behind cookbook club is a simple one: A group of friends, or complete strangers (soon-to-be friends, as we say in the old country) prepare recipes from the agreed-upon cookbook, and then come together to share the results.

 Discussion typically ensues, knowledge is given and gained, and everyone leaves full, happy, and all the better for having been involved.

 Everybody likes to eat, after all.
-No matter the perceived political, religious, social, or cultural divides in this country, there is an inherent communal feeling that comes from cooking and eating together.
+No matter the perceived political, religious, social, or cultural divides in this country, there is an inherent communal feeling that comes from cooking and eating a meal together.

 Read.
 Cook.
 Eat.
 Discuss.

-In collaboration with, and taking place at, downtown St. Paul’s Subtext Bookstore, the club will meet on the fourth Sunday of each month, at 6pm, starting in January, 2018.
+In collaboration with, and taking place at, downtown St. Paul’s one-and-only Subtext Bookstore, the club will meet on the fourth Sunday of each month, at 6pm, starting this January, 2018.

 Members will then vote on subsequent cookbooks.

 Hosted by licensed dietitian nutritionist and chef Ranelle Kirchner (www.ranellekirchner.com), gatherings will explore not only new and innovative ways to make food, but also new and innovative ways to view and discuss food at any/every stage of preparation.